terra-money/validator-profiles/README.md

 ```

 ### Terra Station Checkmark/ Inclusion in Asset Repo

-A complete profile including Terravaloper, and an email in the profile.json section must be submitted to receive a checkmark in terra station.
-New profiles are manually reviewed by the repo owner, and then a second reviewer must approve addition to the Station Assets Repo.
+A complete profile including a Terravaloper and an email in the profile.json section must be submitted to receive a checkmark in Terra Station.
+New profiles are manually reviewed by the repo owner, and then a second reviewer must approve the addition to the Station Assets Repo.
 This is the final step in a complete profile.